jdbateman/Lendivine/README.md

 #### 9. Loan Detail View
 This view displays details about a specific loan.

-* When displayed from the My Loans screen the user can select the Add to Cart button in the Loan Details screen to make an additional contribution to the same loan.
-The loan will be re-added to the cart if it is not presently in the cart.
+* Select the thumbnail to display a larger version of the image in a popoverPresentationController.
 * Select the Add to Cart button to add the loan to the cart.
+(This feature is not available when the Loan Detail screen is presented from the MyLoans screen.)
+* See loan details like a thumbnail image of the requester of the loan, status of the loan, the sector, a description of the purpose of the loan, and the amount loaned to date.
+* An MKMapView displays a pin identifying the location of the loan requester.
+* Select the pin to see the city where the requester is located.
+* The requester's country and flag are displayed at the top of the map.

 #### 10. Country Loans View